intrinio/csharp-sdk/docs/FundamentalsApi.md

 <a name="getfundamentalreportedfinancials"></a>
 # **GetFundamentalReportedFinancials**
-> InlineResponse20011 GetFundamentalReportedFinancials (string id)
+> ApiResponseReportedFinancials GetFundamentalReportedFinancials (string id)

 Get Reported Financials for a Fundamental